Two arrested on murder charges in Kingman

 Mohave County Sheriff’s deputies arrested two Kingman residents Thursday on charges of second degree murder.

 The alleged killing happened in January 2018, when the remains of 37-year-old victim Kirklin M. Roach were found in the area of Kingman Municipal Airport.
+Roach’s cause of death was ruled as blunt force trauma.
 Investigators say Benjamin C. Dann, 24, and Alfred M. Talavera, 33, were suspects in the ongoing homicide investigation when they were arrested Thursday on unrelated probation violation warrants.

 Dann and Talavera were interviewed by detectives, and each was charged in Roach’s death after questioning.